 As part of our commitment to ensuring the sustainability of our business and stakeholders, the Group is utilising ISO 26000 as guidance for Social Responsibility and continues to apply the Global Reporting Initiative ("GRI") protocol for overall sustainability.
 Over the years, the Group has aligned its sustainability reporting with Sustainable Development Goals ("SDGs"), demonstrating the Group's commitment and contribution to sustainable development within the environments in which it operates.
-The Group continues to strengthen its practices and values across its operations to ensure that long-term business success is achieved in a
+The Group continues to ensure that long-term business success is achieved in a sustainable manner.